ucgmsim/Vs30/server/data/README.md

 ```

 ## Step 3: Upload data to Mapbox
 Upload the mbtiles to the tilesets section in your account.
 Once you have them in your account you can use the replace option to update data without changing the ID.
 Once updated, it may take about an hour for the changes to show up on any maps using the tilesets.
+In some cases it may appear to work at first but the map will revert to a previous version.
+In this case the issue should be resolved overnight.

 ## Step 4: Create a map on the server
 `Satellite Streets` is a good basemap to work with because it has a single baselayer with streets/labels above.